 Hi, there.
 I'm Christianne Squires.
-Book editor.
-Spiritual director.
+Founder of Bookwifery.
+Trained spiritual director.
 Wife of Kirk.
 Mom of two kitties, Aslan and Lucy.
 Lover of books and planners.

-I've hosted this online space since 2008 as a place to explore spiritual formation — how it happens in my life and how it might also happen in yours.
+I hosted this online space from 2008–2017 as a place to explore spiritual formation—how it happens in my life and how it might also happen in yours.

 My Credentials, etc.

 I completed an MA in spiritual formation in 2011 through Spring Arbor University.
 It was an online hybrid cohort model, and I completed my master's thesis research on digital connectivity and spiritual formation, exploring how Internet culture affects the soul.
 In 2013, I was honored to be named by Spiritual Directors International as one of their New Contemplatives.

 I completed my training as a spiritual director through the Audire School for Spiritual Direction in Central Florida.
 It was a rich three years of training that included two years of supervised internship, during which I discerned a call to exercise my vocation as a spiritual director in online spaces.

 In 2014, I offered a workshop at Spiritual Directors International's annual conference on the subject "Spiritual Formation in a Google-ized World," followed by two online webinars: "The Case for Spiritual Direction in the Technology Age" and "Using Technology Tools in Spiritual Direction: Is It for You?"

 At that same 2014 conference, I was privileged to interview Richard Rohr, OFM.
 We talked about many things — St. Thérèse of Lisieux, falling upward in the second half of life, and the unique opportunities available to spiritual directors at this time in history.
 You can watch our conversation here.